How are your time management skills? (or lack of, ha!)

 Do you ever have those days where you get the kids down for bedtime, walk out of their rooms, and then feel like, “Man, I got NOTHING done today?”

 I do.
 More often than I’d like to think of.
 (Eek!).

-Most days I feel like there just isnt enough hours in the day.
+Some days I feel like there just aren’t enough hours in the day.
 I need more than 24 hours!

-Here is my list of tips on time management
+Here is my list of super easy time management tips.

 1. Set up bills on auto pay

 I literally have all of our bills on auto pay.